-Communication with Our Patients
+Communication with Patients

 The practice will use your contact details in order to inform you of progress in your treatment or to work with you in managing your health.
 Because we can communicate and get data to you more quickly and more securely, we prefer to use email and text messaging services.
+Please ensure that we have your current, up to date, email address and mobile telephone so that we can do this.
+If you would prefer us NOT to communicate with you in these ways, please let us know.